We have changed our name to:

 Our information comes from different government departments and agencies, as well as some non-government sources.
 Every effort is made to ensure the accuracy, currency and reliability of the content.
 However, at any time, some documents may not yet reflect recent changes in programs, services or regulations.

 External sites and our social media accounts may post or display links or ads for websites that are not under our control.
 These links are provided solely for the convenience of users.
-The Government of Canada and Canada Business Ontario are not responsible for the information found through these links or ads, nor do we endorse the sites or their content.
+The Government of Canada and Small Business Services are not responsible for the information found through these links or ads, nor do we endorse the sites or their content.